phrazzld/rubberduck/README.md

 # rubberduck

-Take and review quick notes from the command line using your favorite editor.
+Ad-hoc journaling at the command line.

 ## Install